Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators: Evaluation

 \subsection{Scalability Benefits}

-Refresh is as a major energy and performance cost component with the scaling of the DRAM technology~\cite{liu2012raidr, kang-memcon2014}.
-RTC mitigates this negative scaling trend~\cite{chang2014improving, liu2012raidr, kang-memcon2014, chang2016understanding, liu2013experimental, mutlu2013memory}, for a class of applications, by minimizing the need to refresh with its Partial Array Auto Refresh (PAAR) and Refresh Triggered Transfer (RTT).
-For a 64 Gb DRAM chip, even when working at peak bandwidth, refresh is expected to consume 46\% of the total DRAM energy \cite{liu2012raidr,Jung-memsys2015}.
-To understand how RTC mitigates the refresh overhead, consider two extremes of applications' DRAM requirements.
+Refresh is a growing major energy and performance bottleneck with the scaling of the DRAM technology~\cite{liu2012raidr, kang-memcon2014}.
+RTC mitigates this negative scaling trend~\cite{liu2012raidr, venkatesan2006retention, ghosh2007smart, chang2014improving, refreshnow, mukundan2013understanding, reaper, mutlu2013memory, mutlu2015research, chou2015reducing, khan2016parbor, khan2017detecting, khan-sigmetrics2014, patel2020bit, patel2019understanding, kang-memcon2014, liu2013experimental} for a class of applications by minimizing the need to refresh with its Refresh Triggered Transfer (RTT) and Partial Array Auto Refresh (PAAR) techniques.
+For a $64\,Gb$ DRAM chip, even when working at peak bandwidth, refresh is expected to consume 46\% of the total DRAM energy \cite{liu2012raidr,Jung-memsys2015}.
+To understand how RTC mitigates the refresh overhead, consider two extremes of applications' DRAM access characteristics.
 The first extreme is when the application has a small data set.
 For this scenario, almost all the DRAM energy will be spent on refresh.
 The PAAR technique eliminates this refresh overhead.
-It should be noted that if the DRAM goes to self-refresh or power-down mode, PAAR will further reduce energy consumption of the low-power modes by adding another optimization dimension (i.e., the rows to be refreshed).
-The second extreme is when the application utilizes the maximum capacity and bandwidth of the DRAM.
-Note that, in this scenario, DRAM cannot shift to a low power mode as it would remain busy servicing access requests.
-In such a scenario, conventional DRAM will still spend a significant amount of energy on refresh in addition to read/write accesses. \cite{liu2012raidr,Jung-memsys2015} report that 47\% of the total DRAM energy is spent while refreshing a DRAM chip of size 64 Gb.
-However, in an RTC-enabled DRAM, by the virtue of RTT, almost all of the refreshes will be replaced by implicit refreshes due to the regular application access patterns.
-Thus in both extremes, RTC will reduce the energy spent on refresh and thus provide better scalability of DRAM in future technology nodes for applications with access patterns that are amenable.
+It should be noted that when the memory controller puts the DRAM into self-refresh mode or power-down mode, PAAR still reduces DRAM energy consumption since rows are still refreshed while conventional DRAM is in one of these modes, and PAAR can eliminate unnecessary refreshes.
+The second extreme is when the application utilizes the \emph{entire} DRAM capacity and has a high DRAM bandwidth demand.
+Note that, in this scenario, DRAM cannot switch to a low-power mode as it needs to keep servicing access requests.
+In such a scenario, conventional DRAM still spends a significant amount of energy on refresh in addition to read/write accesses. \cite{liu2012raidr,Jung-memsys2015} report that 47\% of the total DRAM energy is spent while refreshing a DRAM chip of size $64\,Gb$.
+However, in an RTC-enabled DRAM, a large portion of refreshes can be eliminated by implicit refreshes for applications that have regular memory access patterns.
+Thus, in both extremes, RTC reduces the energy spent on refresh, and thus provides better scalability of DRAM in future technology nodes for applications with access patterns that are amenable to it.